Vijayapura, town

-Vijayapur is a town in Devanahalli taluk and Bangalore Rural district in the Indian state of Karnataka.
+Vijayapur is a town in Devanahalli taluk and Bengaluru North district in the Indian state of Karnataka.
 Vijayapura's old name is Vadigenahalli.
 Local villagers still refer Vijayapura as Vadigenahalli.

+Climate

+Vijayapura is ranked among top 10 Indian cities with the cleanest air and best AQI (Air Quality Index) in 2024.

 Geography

 Vijayapura is located at 13.29°N 77.8°E. It has an average elevation of 883 metres (2896 feet).